ryanchankh/mcr2/README.md

 1. _Between-Class Discriminative_: Features of samples from different classes/clusters should be highly uncorrelatedand belong to different low-dimensional linear subspaces
 2. _Within-Class Compressible_: Features of samples from the same class/cluster should be relatively correlated in a sense that they belong to a low-dimensional linear subspace
-3. _Maximally Diverse Representation_: Dimension (or variance) of features for each class/clustershould beas large as possibleas long as they stay uncorrelated from the other classes
+3. _Maximally Diverse Representation_: Dimension (or variance) of features for each class/cluster should beas large as possibleas long as they stay uncorrelated from the other classes

 To achieve this, we propose an objective function called **Maximal Coding Rate Reduction** (MCR<sup>2</sup>).
 In our paper, we provide not only theoretical guarantees to the desired properties upon convergence, but also practical properties such as robustness to label corruption and empirical results such as state-of-the-art unsupervised clustering performance.
 For more details on algorithm design, please refer to our paper.